loomio/loomio_help/content/user_manual/threads/thread_admin/index.md

 In the extra options you find from the three horizontal dots (**⋯**), click **See notifications**.

 #### For proposals and polls
-Click on **invite people to vote** under the Results section of your proposal or poll, and then click **See notifications** to see who has been invited to – and who has viewed the notification of – your proposal or poll.
+Click on the dots (**⋯**) under the Results section of your proposal or poll, and then click **See notifications** to see who has been invited to – and who has viewed the notification of – your proposal or poll.

 Here's how it looks if you sent some notifications: